bobatealee/doom_tge/README.md

 DOOM is copyright © 1993 id Software

 ## Bugs
 Find a bug?
-Please report it with as much information as possible by [creating a new issue](https://github.com/bobatealee/doom_tge/issues/new/choose).
+Report it on our [issue tracker](https://github.com/bobatealee/doom_tge/issues/new/choose).